-The lower rate of political embeddedness at the firm level for women owned businesses is more difficult to explain since it is not a matter of personal status.
-A study which explored political connections at the firm level in China (Zhang and Guo 2019) found a significant effect on firm performance while providing no analysis in regard to gender differences.
-We suggest that although political embeddedness may help the firm in attaining resources it also entails external involvement in decision making which enhances uncertainty.
-Since women are risk averse and avoid uncertainty more than men (Powel and Ansic, 1997; Watson and Robinson 2003) they are less likely to pursue getting a branch of the political party in their business and thus they are less likely to be politically embedded at the firm level.
+The lower rate of political embeddedness at the firm level for businesses owned by women is more difficult to explain, since it is not a matter of personal status.
+A study that explored political connections at the firm level in China (Zhang & Guo, 2019) found a significant effect on firm performance but provided no analysis in regard to gender differences.
+We suggest that although political embeddedness may help a firm in obtaining resources, it also entails external involvement in decision-making, which increases uncertainty.
+Since women are risk averse and more inclined to avoid uncertainty than men (Powell & Ansic, 1997; Watson & Robinson, 2003), they are less likely to seek to establish a branch of the political party in their business and thus less likely to be politically embedded at the firm level.

-5.1 Robustness checks
+5.1 Robustness Checks

-We employed two rigorous statistical methods to test our hypotheses.
-Both the Tobit regression and the Blinder-Oaxaca decomposition for Tobit regression support the hypotheses.
-Furthermore, in order to check the robustness of our results, we performed additional operation using the same analytical method, where the dependent variable was measured by the number of firm's employees instead of operation income, by taking the natural logarithm of the amount disclosed at the end of last year.
-Data related to number of employees was available for CPES.
-The additional tests replicated the results above, hence we found that the previous findings still hold, indicating that gender has a significant positive effect on enterprise performance and that influence will decreased over the years, and political firm embeddedness, political person embeddedness mediates the relationship between gender and performance.
+We employed two rigorous statistical methods to test our results, and both the Tobit regression and the Blinder–Oaxaca decomposition support our hypotheses.
+In order to check the robustness of our results, we carried out additional operations using the same analytical methods, taking the dependent variable as the number of a firm’s employees (available from the CPES data) instead of operations income, and using the natural logarithm of the number reported at the end of the previous year.
+These additional tests replicated the results presented above, indicating their robustness.
+We therefore conclude that gender has a significant positive effect on enterprise performance, that the influence has decreased over time, and that firm political embeddedness and personal political embeddedness mediate the relationship between gender and performance.

-5.2 Theoretical contributions and implications
+5.2 Theoretical Contributions and Implications

-The issue of firm performance by gender and political embeddedness has been under-research although separately they did receive great attention.
-This research explores the relationship between gender and political embeddedness and their effect on firm performance in the Chinese context.
-It offers several theoretical contributions: First, we support the liberal feminist theory in demonstrating the mediating factors as related to structural obstacles which explain the underperformance of women's owned enterprises.
-Second, by adding the firm level to the construct of political embeddedness we expand the theoretical scope of political embeddedness (Okhmatovskiy, 2010) in terms of the government's expectations of the firm (Oliver 1997).
-Third, building on Watson and Robinson (2003) who found that after adjusting for risk no significant difference emerged between the performances of male- and female-controlled SMEs, we extend the discourse regarding women's risk aversion to the field of political embeddedness.
+The issue of the impact on firm performance of gender and political embeddedness has been under-researched, although separately each factor has received considerable attention.
+The present study explores the relationship between gender and political embeddedness and their effect on firm performance in the Chinese context, and it makes several theoretical contributions.

+First, we support liberal feminist theory by identifying mediating factors related to structural obstacles that explain the underperformance of enterprises owned by women.
+Second, by adding the firm level to the construct of political embeddedness, we expand its theoretical scope (Okhmatovskiy, 2010) in terms of government expectations of firms (Oliver, 1997).
+Third, building on the work of Watson and Robinson (2003), who after adjusting for risk found no significant difference between the performances of male- and female-controlled SMEs, we extend the discourse regarding women’s risk aversion to the field of political embeddedness.

-In light of the mediating effect of political embeddedness in both the personal and firm levels on firm performance the implications for women business owners in China should encourage them to pursue political involvement in spite of potential drawbacks.
-Women may decline to open a branch of the party in their firms since it may entail higher uncertainty which they are not likely to embrace while being risk averse.
-For political embeddedness at the personal level businesswomen should try to be nominated to either the People's Congress (PC) or the Chinese People's Political Consultative Conference (CPPCC).
-Policy makers and mentors may find a way to mitigate this effect as related to businesswomen.
-Political embeddedness will further elevate the performance of women-led businesses in order to substantiate and sustain the recent trend of improved operation income in comparison to men-led businesses which is supported by the findings of this study.
+In light of the mediating effect on firm performance of political embeddedness at both the personal and firm levels, we point out a number of practical implications.
+Women business owners may decline to open a branch of the party in their firms on the grounds that this entails higher uncertainty, which risk aversion makes them unlikely to embrace.
+In spite of the potential drawbacks, we encourage women business owners in China to pursue political involvement.
+For political embeddedness at the personal level, they should seek nomination to either the PC or the CPPCC.
+Policy makers and mentors should also look for ways to mitigate any disproportionate effects in relation to businesswomen.
+The findings of this study indicate that political embeddedness will further elevate the performance of businesses led by women in order to substantiate and sustain the recent trend of improved operations income.

 5.3 Limitations and Future Research Directions